siyandaMaphitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script 14-findthatword Display lines containing the pattern “root” from the file /etc/passwd The script 15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd The script 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+The script 14-findthatword Display lines containing the pattern “root” from the file /etc/passwd The script 15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd The script 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd The script 17-hidethisword will display all the lines in the file /etc/passwd that do not contain the pattern “bin”.